West Coast Plastic Surgery

 an illustration of a pregnant woman holding her stomach

 During pregnancy, childbirth, and breastfeeding, your body undergoes numerous changes.
-Even though diet and exercise may have helped, your body may not look like it did before you had children.
+Even though diet and exercise may have helped, pregnancy, childbirth, and breastfeeding can cause changes to your body, and some of these may not revert with diet and exercise alone.
 But West Coast Plastic Surgery in Perth is here to help.
 Pregnancy has a significant impact on:

 Breasts: Breast size increases with pregnancy and breastfeeding.
 As the breast enlarges and the nipple-areola complex grows, the ducts and lobules expand too.
 There may be a slight difference in breast size in women with small breasts, however, women with medium and large breasts may experience a more significant size change along with ptosis.